Chapter 17

 “An avalanche,” with eyes growing wide, “is when a whole bunch of snow falls off the side of a mountain, or a tree in this case, and it buries you alive!”

 “It was terrible!”
-Sophie exclaimed, her eyes also grown large.
+Sophie exclaimed, her eyes also growing large.

 “And freezing cold!”
 Noah added.